davidsonz/Travel-Website/_posts/2018-12-02-MexicoCity.md

 <h4>Day 5: 06/12/2018</h4>

 Day 5 meant it was time to leave Mexico City.
 We didn't bother trying to do anything in the morning as nothing really opens properly until close to midday and we had to be at the airport by 11am.
 Overall we really enjoyed Mexico City.
 It was a great mix of colour, culture, incredible buildings, and good food!
-Will be good to leave behind the 22 million people who inhabit the city and head to a quieter part of Mexico though.
+Will be good to leave behind the 22 million people who inhabit the city and head to a quieter part of Mexico.

 <div class="wrapper">
   <input type="button" class="button" value="Return to Home Page" onclick="self.close()">